2025 Constellation Youth Energy Summit - Home

 • Do I have to stay on campus?

-• Yes, during the in-person summit, all participants are required to stay on campus for the duration of the program.
+• Yes, during the Y.E.S. summit, all participants are required to stay on campus for the duration of the program.

 • I won’t be able to attend on Sunday, can I join the summit starting Monday?